Danny McShain: Ring style

-McShain wrestled as a "tough guy"; he proudly advertised his list of injuries to demonstrate the amount of punishment his body could take.
+McShain wrestled as a "tough guy", displaying a scientific yet dirty grappling style with stiff strikes; he proudly advertised his list of injuries to demonstrate the amount of punishment his body could take.
 He was also known for blading, as he often cut his own forehead during matches to draw blood.
 McShain was a stiff worker, as he put legitimate force behind his punches and made contact with his opponents rather than pretending to hit them.
 He used a piledriver as one of his ring moves, in which he would hold his opponents upside-down and then drop them head-first to the ring floor.
 McShain attributed the piledriver to the deaths of two opponents.

 McShain used a cocky strut to anger opponents and spectators.
 His brother-in-law Donn Lewin stated that the strut was so arrogant that it "made you want to kill him" and that he walked the same way in real life.
 McShain was arrested once after starting a riot by spitting tobacco juice from his trademark cigar on an opponent.
 His behavior was considered so inappropriate that he was summoned to appear in front of the Texas Gaming Commission.
 He was also the subject of another inquiry, as he changed the pre-planned outcome of a bout midway through the match.
 Because there was a championship on the line and two promoters were arguing over the wrestling territory in which the match took place, the United States Department of Justice became involved.
 The match was the origin of the rule used in many promotions that prevents a title belt from changing hands when the match ends with a disqualification.
 Following his end to in ring action he worked as a referee in Houston.

 Personal life

 In a match against Donn Lewin, McShain broke Lewin's nose.
 Shortly thereafter, Lewin's father invited McShain to dinner.
 McShain met Donn's sister Sallee, whom he later married.

 McShain appeared in the 1949 movie The Inspector General, as well as several other films.
+He died in Alvin, Texas on July 14, 1992.